I Am A Playwright

 A resident playwright, in fact, who is proud to reside with the wonderful people of Squeaky Bicycle Productions.
 As such, I have written many plays.
 Several are unreadably bad.
 Many are fine.
 And a select few are outrageously fantastic.
 Those are detailed below.

 I strongly recommend reading them, sharing them, and producing them.
-If you would like to do any or all of the above, do drop me a line, or click the titles to download the plays in PDF.
+If you would like to do any or all of the above, do drop me a line.

 DEAD MAN'S DINNER, an intense comedy about love and hunger in a city under siege.
 Three women are trapped in an apartment on the blighted Upper West Side, and the food is nearly out.
 When the last can of Oink-Em Oink-Em Ham Product is empty, who will be the first to die?
 Find out in 2017, when Squeaky Bicycle mounts a full production at Theater For The New City.